IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/db2Versioning.md

     **Prompt:**

     ```
-    How do I check the Db2 for z/OS version on an LPAR using an operator command?
+    What is the operator command used to check the Db2 for z/OS version level?
     ```

     **Example output:**